S-Spence/Rescue_Animal_Search_Dashboard/README.md

 Install MongoDB from the <a href="https://docs.mongodb.com/manual/installation/">download page</a>.
 </br>
 </br>
 Next, install dash dependencies.
 Dash is an open-source Python framework used primarily for building analytical web applications (Tutorialpoint, 2021).
 Dash was a powerful, user-friendly option for developing this data-driven application.
-Dash enabled the development of data visualizations and interactivity in Grazioso Salvare’s dashboard.
+Dash enabled the development of data visualizations and interactivity in the user dashboard.
 </br>
 </br>
 Install Dash and its dependencies with the following commands: